10 Tips for Running a Successful Food Truck Business

 10. Leverage Social Media

 Social media marketing can do wonders for your food truck business.
 Create compelling Facebook, Twitter, and Instagram pages and update them often.
-Share your hottest menu items, where your truck will be parked, deals, and giveaways.
+Share information such as:

-Get people excited about your food truck so they become a follower; this could prompt them to share your content with their network.
+Get people excited about your business so they become followers; this could prompt them to share your content with their network.

 Final Thoughts On Food Truck Success